Gallery of OUR GUILD’S ACIVITIES, MEETINGS AND EVENTS

 (Above & below) Stool by Don.
 Oregon & Macrocarpa pots by Tim.
 Speaker; Glenis.
 Our amazing response to the wig stand challenge.

-June 8th meeting
+Meeting- June 8th

 (Above) Bill Thomas spoke about his career in the building industry, making segmented items and the miniature furniture he has made.